 Like changes in smell, changes in taste and why they happen have been hard for scientists to nail down.
 But when a cranky pregnant woman complains of these symptoms, it's probably best not to say there's no scientific evidence for what she's feeling.
 Instead, pregnant women should simply try to avoid the scents that aggravate them, which may involve allowing a spouse to do the cooking or politely asking a coworker to lay off the cologne.
 Pregnant women should try to leave the windows open when possible for ventilation, and they might see if the soothing scents of mint, lemon or ginger can offer them any relief [source: Murkoff].

-Sniff around on the next page for other stories on pregnancy and the body.
+Sniff around below for other stories on pregnancy and the body.

 - Bhagat, Des Raj, Aniece Chowdhary, Sanjeev Verma, Jyotsana.
 "Physiological Changes in ENT During Pregnancy."
 Indian Journal of Otolaryngology and Head and Neck Surgery.
 July-September 2006.